qupath/qupath-extension-omero-web/README.md

 (including whole slide images), but is not suitable for quantitative analysis where JPEG compression artifacts would be problematic.

+## Compatibility

-The extension is intended for the (at the time of writing) not-yet-released QuPath v0.3.
-It is not compatible with earlier QuPath versions.
+The extension is intended for use with QuPath v0.5; it is not compatible with earlier QuPath versions.
+A *new* QuPath OMERO extension is currently under active development.

+## Docs

+The main documentation for the extension is at https://qupath.readthedocs.io/en/0.5/docs/advanced/omero.html

 ## Installing